VilnaCRM-Org/php-service-template/README.md

 ### Steps for Running AWS Load Tests

 #### 1. **Configure AWS CLI**:
    Before you can interact with AWS, you'll need to [configure the AWS CLI](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html) with your credentials.
-   Run the following command and provide your AWS Access Key, Secret Access Key.
-Also,
+   Run the following command and provide your AWS Access Key and Secret Access Key.
+Ensure that your AWS credentials and region are properly set to avoid any permission or region-based issues.

+#### 2. **Run Load Tests**:
+   The `make aws-load-tests` runs the script that provisions an EC2 instance, attaches an IAM role, creates an S3 bucket for storing the results, and executes the load tests.

-#### 2. Configure Environment Variables in config.sh
+#### 3. **Configure Environment Variables**:
-You can configure the following environment variables in the [tests/Load/config.sh](https://github.com/VilnaCRM-Org/php-service-template/blob/main/tests/Load/config.sh) file, depending on your project needs:
+   After you start the command, you can in CLI config the environment variables, depending on your project needs:

 - `REGION`: Defines the AWS region where the EC2 instance will be launched (e.g., `us-east-1`)
 - `AMI_ID`: Specifies the Amazon Machine Image (AMI) ID to use for the EC2 instance (e.g., `ami-0e86e20dae9224db8`)